elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/resource-loading-onload-onerror.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The load and error events also work for other resources, basically for any resource that has an external src.
 There are some limitations in functionality based on the type of source getting loaded.
-Most resources start loading when they get added to the document.
+Most resources start loading when they load in the document.
 But &#8249;img&#8250; is an exception.
-It starts loading when it gets an src (*).
+It starts loading when it retrieves a src (*).
 For &#8249;iframe&#8250;, the iframe.onload event triggers when the iframe loading finishes, both for successful load and in case of an error.
 That is for historical purposes.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />